Ford Motor Company (F) Gets Smart About Its Future

 “Ford Motor Company, though, is far further down the philosophical futurism path than GM.
 An investment in Ford stock right now is already an investment in a lifestyle/solutions provider company, even if it’s not readily apparent,” said InvestorPlace feature writer James Brumley in December.
 “Give it 10 years or so and it will become apparent, and shareholders will be glad the company was willing to gaze into the crystal ball.”

-Investors might not like the fact that 3.1 million leases ended in 2016; F will see another 3.4 million end in 2017 and 3.7 million in 2018.
-These figures will certainly hurt Ford Credit’s profit going forward, but the long-term financial implications of self-driving cars is extremely positive, in my opinion.
+Investors might not like the fact that 3.1 million leases ended in 2016; another 3.4 million end in 2017 and 3.7 million in 2018.
+These overall industry figures will certainly hurt Ford Credit’s profit going forward, but the long-term financial implications of self-driving cars is extremely positive, in my opinion.

 That’s especially true if Argo AI is able to take the technology that it develops for Ford’s self-driving cars and license it to other companies operating both in and outside of the automotive industry.